creviceapp/creviceapp/readme.markdown

 ## Edit config csx file

-After first starting of `CreviceApp.exe`, move to `%APPDATA%Crevice\CreviceApp`, and you could find `default.csx`.
+After first starting of `CreviceApp.exe`, move to `%APPDATA%\Crevice\CreviceApp`, and you could find `default.csx`.
 It's the config file.
 Please open it with a text editor and look through it.

 ## Mouse gesture DSL